C4ptainCrunch/thesis/source/index.rst

       <div class="code-intro">

 The MCTS first chooses a node to expand with the :code:`tree_policy()` when the node is found, it is expanded with the :code:`default_policy()`.
 When reaching a terminal node, the counters are updated.
-This is repeated :code:`budget` times and then the final action is chosen as the action that has the highest mean of game values (game value is 1 for wins, 0 for draws, -1 for losses).
+This is repeated while :code:`budget` seconds have not elapsed and then the final action is chosen as the action that has the highest estimated game value (game value is 1 for wins, 0 for draws, -1 for losses).

-Both policies in this implementation are random walks.
+Both tree policy and default policy in this initial implementation are random walks.

 .. raw:: html